MRFolio/quiz-app/README.md

 ### Motivation

-Before I started the project, I identified I had to improve my core knowledge in React and JavaScript to feel more comfortable with them.
-A quiz app seemed a good option to solidify the fundamental skills.
-It gave me the possibility to use React Router for the first time, and I also planned to add animations to my project.
+I identified I had to improve my core knowledge in React and JavaScript to feel more comfortable with them.
+A quiz app seemed a good option to practice and solidify the fundamental skills.
 I found [Open Trivia Database API](https://opentdb.com/ 'Trivia  Database homepage') to supply my app with data.

 ---